GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/catastrophe-logic.typ

 // == Connecting Dahl to Game Theory

 // What Dahl's theory of power does not say is HOW the players in this scenario determine their actions, keeping the probability function $Pr$ doing a lot of work here.

+== Conclusion On Dahlian Power

+*Summary.* #Gls("dahlian-power") provides a rigorous probabilistic foundation for analyzing influence relationships.
+At its core, Dahl's framework measures #gls("power") as the difference in probability: $M(A/B : W, x) := Pr(B, x | A, w) - Pr(B, x | A, overline(w))$.
+This captures the intuitive notion that A has #gls("power") over B when A can make B do something B wouldn't otherwise do.

+*Requirements.* This newly generalized framework requires: (1) At least one #gls("controller") with defined #glspl("action-space"), (2) probabilistic relationships between means and responses, and (3) observable behavioral differences.
+Notably, #gls("dahlian-power") does *not* require utility functions, causal mechanisms, or rational decision-making -- only that #glspl("controller") (or environment) can choose between alternatives ($|cal(W_i)| > 1$).

+*Utility.* #Gls("dahlian-power") proves most valuable in contexts with: simultaneous decision-making by multiple #glspl("controller"), well-defined response variables, and direct influence relationships.
+The framework works well with emperical data as Dahl originally used it -- ranking #glspl("agent") by their influence over specific outcomes through marginal, pairwise-conflict, and coalition #gls("power") measures.

+*Fundamental Limitations.* Despite its elegance, #gls("dahlian-power") faces four critical constraints: (1) *#Gls("means-response-chain") incompatibility* -- indirect influence through intermediate #glspl("agent") cannot be coherently modeled without collapsing chains into environmental black boxes, losing structural information; (2) *#Gls("scope-limitation")* -- no mechanism exists for comparing #gls("power") across different response variables, preventing holistic #gls("power") assessment; (3) *Action space arbitrariness* -- the framework provides no guidance for determining which actions to include or exclude; (4) *Controller selection ambiguity* -- no systematic method for identifying all relevant sources of influence.

+These limitations point toward the necessity of utility-based frameworks that can handle preference-weighted cross-domain comparisons and structured influence networks -- topics we explore in subsequent sections.

 #pagebreak()
 // = Why Actions are Necessary for Power Analysis